RedHatRanger/best_linux_scripts_and_commands/common_commands/rpm.md

 To list all packages AND versions which are currently installed on the system:
 ```
 rpm -qa

+# To count the packages:
+rpm -qa | wc -l
 ```

 To list all packages (names only) and save them to a file: